mbutz/sonic-pi-touchosc-live-looper/README.md

 1. **Metronome Control**: The metronome is initially switched on; as soon as you have triggered recording one of the tracks, the metronome will start to count the respective cycle (e. g.
 8 beats) stressing the first beat.
 You can deactivate it completely by pushing the button below the metronome volume fader (No. 1).
 2. **Record Tracks**: You have 4 tracks (or loops) available (No. 2).
 Once you have selected one, it will recording as soon as a new loops starts (depending on the configured track length for the track you have chosen to record; the length is indicated in beats on the recording buttons).
-3. **Play Trachs**: Use the green buttons to toggle track replay and set the volume with the track faders (No. 3).
+3. **Play Tracks**: Use the green buttons to toggle track replay and set the volume with the track faders (No. 3).
 4. **Low- and Highpass filters** For each track there is a low- (No. 4) and a hiphpass (No. 5) filter available.
 5. **Feedback Loop**: The feedback loop (No. 6) is recording continuously: the live sound is fed back to the recording.
 There are 10 possible steps: the first step disables the loop; the next steps (buttons) continually inclease the fading length by incleasing the volume with which the loop will be (re-)recorded each run.